01-edu/public/subjects/forum/security/audit.md

 ###### Does the session cookie present a UUID(Universal Unique Identifier)?

-###### Does the project present a way to configure the certificates information, either via .env or config files or another method?
+###### Does the project present a way to configure the certificates information, either via .env, config files or another method?

 ###### Are only the allowed packages being used?